rzhang57/rmzhang-website/README.md

 ## About
-My personal website created on Next.js using Typescript and deployed on Vercel.
+My personal website created using Next.js (Typescript) and deployed on Vercel.
+Visit @ https://ryanz.dev

 ## Getting Started